michaelleeallen/reducto/README.md

 # Reducto [![Build Status](https://travis-ci.org/michaelleeallen/reducto.png)](https://travis-ci.org/michaelleeallen/reducto)

-A lightweight configuration framework for express.js that aims to simplify creating routes and APIs for single page apps.
+A lightweight configuration framework for express.js that aims to simplify creating routes and APIs for apps with a distributed back-end.

-Reducto aims to make your express app or API composable by providing configurations for middleware, service calls, static data and data transformations.
-The idea is to compose your app of smaller, easily understood pieces of code that are testable and reusable across your app.
+The main concept behind reducto is to configure your app of smaller, easily understood pieces of code that are testable , composable and reusable across your app.
+This should reduce the amount of boilerplate code that you have to write and test for thus making your app more robust and easier to maintain.

 ## Installation